1001QAdotNET/AutoIP4GNS3/README.md

 1. Install Python 2.7
 2. Install the exscript, json,pprint, netaddr modules
-3. Create your topology in GNS3
+3. Create your topology in GNS3 (do not configure anything on the devices)
 4. Save your topology
 5. Start your devices, make sure that they are up an drunning before attempting to run the script
 6. The script and the topology file must be in the same folder.